 Oversight of the governing body Lack of governor oversight during the COVID-19 crisis leads to the school failing to meet statutory requirements The governing body continues to meet regularly via online platforms.
 The governing body agendas are structured to ensure all statutory requirements are discussed and school leaders are held to account for their implementation.
 The Headteacher's report to governors includes content and updates on how the school is continuing to meet its statutory obligations in addition to covering the school's response to COVID-19.
 Regular dialogue with the Chair of Governors and those governors with designated responsibilities is in place.
 Minutes of governing body meetings are reviewed to ensure that they accurately record governors' oversight and holding leaders to account for areas of statutory responsibility.
-Meetings planned in for the academic year .
+Meetings planned in for the academic year.
+First whole face to face meeting held 23.11.2021

 Section List Actions / Additional Control Measures Date action to be carried out Person Responsible Ensure good hygiene for everyone Visitors have to follow school protocol and fill in details on a track and trace information sheet before entering school building.
 Masks to be worn inside school building.
 September 1 st - ongoing.
-Office staff /Head Pupil/staff related issues Regular updates via email/text to inform parents/ carers of any changes and direction to school website and risk assessments.
+Office staff /Head Pupil /staff related issues Regular updates via email/text to inform parents/ carers of any changes and direction to school website and risk assessments.
 New guidance updated as received from NHS/PHE/ Gov/Dept of Ed September 1 st - ongoing.
-Headteacher Pupil/staff related issues Contractors on site during/ after school hours and weekends.
+Headteacher Pupil /staff related issues Contractors on site during/ after school hours and weekends.
 All risks and arrangements shared with lead from Central Premises team.
 September 1 st - ongoing.
-Site Manager/ Central Lead Pupil/staff related issues Face coverings no longer required at drop-off/collection.
+Site Manager/ Central Lead Pupil /staff related issues Face coverings no longer required at drop-off/collection.
 Face coverings are required for use in the reception area and other communal areas for visitors, and if visiting school alongside other parents for an event or performance e.g. music performance.
 As above Headteacher/all staff

-Contractors will require face coverings when working alongside others, or if working in communal areas.
+Dunil /ctaff Contractors will require face coverings when working alongside others, or if working in communal areas.
 Where visitors are working with a smaller, consistent group of children or individuals (e.g. supply teachers, workshop providers and reading volunteers), face coverings will not be required but will be a personal choice.
 For staff, face coverings around school will be a personal choice, but are no longer required in communal areas.
 Staff should wear face coverings amongst large groups of visitors where distancing cannot be maintained.
-Pupil /staff related issues A Safer Working Procedures Plan will be shared with all staff prior to the start of term and will be updated as changes occur.
-As above Headteacher
+As above Headteacher Pupil /staff related issues A Safer Working Procedures Plan will be shared with all staff prior to the start of term and will be updated as changes occur.
+A2 anove пеацеаспег Visits into school for events linked to Christmas The new covid-19 variant and the potential implications for schools will clearly be a major concern to all our stakeholders.
+We are still going to continue with our Christmas events.
+Actions: Restricted numbers for each performance and we do not cross over our key stage bubbles.
+Separate controlled entrances and exits Return to all adults on site wearing face covering when dropping off and collecting your child/ren.
+Restricting the number of adults dropping off and collecting the children from school.
+Ask you to leave the school site promptly and not gather in groups.
+Ask any adult visiting school to wear a mask when moving around the building.
+Re-emphasise the need for vigilance when it comes to Covid symptoms and regular testing where appropriate.
+November 30 th 2021- on going with PHE and Gov advice.
+Headteacher/all staff

-Signed: Headteacher: Maura Furber Date: 02.09.2021
+Signed: Headteacher: Maura Furber Date: 13.12.2021